How We Treat Each Other: Reflecting on the Jewish High Holidays

 One of the unique joys of working at an interfaith organization is that not only am I afforded flexible days off to observe my community’s holidays and work on others, but as various communities’ holidays near, we take time as an organization to learn from our colleagues who are observing them.
 Thus, as we entered the Jewish High Holiday season this fall, I was honored to be asked to share some interfaith literacy at a staff meeting about what the High Holidays mean to me.
 Even over Zoom, it meant a lot to me to be able to share this reflection, and I was touched by my colleagues’ response.

-The Jewish community around the world is in the midst of the annual “High Holidays,” which starts with Rosh Hashanah – the Jewish New Year, which was last Tuesday and Wednesday – proceeds to Yom Kippur – the day of atonement, beginning tonight – and then concludes with Sukkot and Simchat Torah.
+The Jewish community around the world is in the midst of the annual “High Holidays,” which starts with Rosh Hashanah – the Jewish New Year, which was starts Friday, September 15 at sundown – proceeds to Yom Kippur – the day of atonement, beginning Sunday, September 24 at sundown – and then concludes with Sukkot and Simchat Torah.
 For Jews who observe these holidays, they are something of an emotional roller coaster.
 We start off really high with the celebration of the New Year; traditionally Jews eat apples dipped in honey to symbolize a sweet new year and we listen to the blast of the shofar – which is a kind of trumpet made from a ram’s horn – that is meant to spiritually “wake us up.”

 But then we immediately plunge into what is known as the “days of repentance” – which we are in the midst of now – before Yom Kippur.
 The somewhat harsh metaphor of these holidays holds that on Rosh Hashanah, God judges the deeds of every human and determines whether or not to re-inscribe us in the “Book of Life” for another year.
 We recite a rather morbid prayer on both Rosh Hashanah and Yom Kippur that culminates in a litany of all the ways that we might die in the year to come: “who by water and who by fire, who by sword and who by beast, who by famine and who by thirst, who by earthquake and who by plague…”